FNS1: Principles of Human Motion

 Here are a few of the topics that we cover.
 It may not seem like much, but it is dense and applicable.

 - Passive stretching has been roundly ridiculed and labeled as a useless, if not dangerous, force application.
 But is it, really?
-We will explore the structure of the Contractile Connective Tissue Continuum™ (CCTC) and observe that this tissue is not uniform in its composition throughout the body.
-As a result, the force applications applied to one joint may be inappropriate for another.
+We will explore the structure of the Contractile Connective Tissue Continuum™ (CCTC) and observe that this tissue is not uniform in its composition or function throughout the body.
+For example the CCTC made up of the achilles tendon and the gastrocnemius are structurally and functionally different that the CCTC of the patellar tendon and the vastus intermedius.
+As a result, the force applications (like passive stretching) applied to one joint may be inappropriate for another.

 - Understanding the structural and therefore functional differences between the CCTC that control different joints (hip vs ankle, for example) can also lead to a refinement of the design, volume, and intensity of an exercise.
 Therefore, exercise design, volume, and intensity can be specific to the body part, as well as to the individual.